Polymorphism @ Durham

 With its combination of staff and state-of-the-art equipment, the Durham Chemistry department is ideally placed to tackle issues of polymorph characterisation and control.
 This pages summarises our research interests and expertise in this area.
 Please contact us through the links below if you are interested in polymorphism issues either as a subject of postgraduate reseach or as a commercial/research problem.
 See also links to the right to our relevant analytical services in X-ray diffraction and Solid-State NMR.

-Dr Paul Hodgkinson (Solid-State NMR)
+Professor Paul Hodgkinson (Solid-State NMR)

 Solid-state NMR is an invaluable complement to diffraction-based methods for polymorphism studies as it probes the local chemical environment, allowing solid forms to be easily distinguished, even when the crystallite sizes are too small to give Bragg diffraction.
 Disordered / amorphous and crystalline forms can be readily distinguished and quantitated, and there are few real limitations on sample form: mixtures and dynamic materials such as gels are all readily handled.
 Problems such as locating H atoms and establishing protonation states are easily addressed.